equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 This has been tested with the c2.medium.x86.
 It may work with other systems as well, but it has not been fully tested.
 We have not tested the maximum vSAN cluster size.
 Cluster size of 2 is not supported.

-## Using Packet Gen 3 Hardware and ESXi 6.7
+## Using Equinix Metal Gen 3 Hardware and ESXi 6.7
-Packet is actively rolling out new hardware in mulitple locations which supports ESXi 6.7.
+Equinix Metal is actively rolling out new hardware in mulitple locations which supports ESXi 6.7.
 Until the gen 3 hardware is more widely available, we'll not make gen 3 hardware the default but provide the option to use it.

 ### Costs
-The gen3 [c3.medium.x86](https://www.packet.com/cloud/servers/c3-medium/) is $0.10 more than the [c2.medium.x86](https://www.packet.com/cloud/servers/c2-medium-epyc/) but benefits from higher clock speed and the storage is better utlized to create a larger vSAN data store.
+The gen3 [c3.medium.x86](https://metal.equinix.com/product/servers/) is $0.10 more than the [c2.medium.x86](https://metal.equinix.com/product/servers/) but benefits from higher clock speed and the storage is better utlized to create a larger vSAN data store.

-The [c3.small.x86](https://www.packet.com/cloud/servers/c3-small/) is $0.50 less expensive than the [c2.medium.x86](https://www.packet.com/cloud/servers/c2-medium-epyc/).
+The [c3.small.x86](https://metal.equinix.com/product/servers/) is $0.50 less expensive than the [c2.medium.x86](https://metal.equinix.com/product/servers/).
 Therefore in a standard build, with 3 ESXi servers and 1 router, the net costs should be $0.20 lower than when using gen 2 devices.

 ### Known Issues
-ESXi 6.7 deployed on [c3.medium.x86](https://www.packet.com/cloud/servers/c3-medium/) may result in an alarm in vCenter which states `Host TPM attestation alarm`.
-The Packet team is looking into this but its thought to be a cosemetic issue.
+ESXi 6.7 deployed on [c3.medium.x86](https://metal.equinix.com/product/servers/) may result in an alarm in vCenter which states `Host TPM attestation alarm`.
+The Equinix Metal team is looking into this but its thought to be a cosemetic issue.

 Upon using `terraform destroy --auto-approve` to clean up an install, the VLANs may not get cleaned up properly.